Acamar Films EIS

 Wealth Club has been supporting Acamar’s EIS fundraising activities since last year.
 The first EIS offer exclusively available through Wealth Club launched almost exactly a year ago and was overfunded, raising more than £3 million in 34 days.
 Since then Wealth Club has supported a subsequent EIS round (November 2018) and a rights issue (February 2019), helping raise a further £2.1 million.
 At each funding round the Company has demonstrated significant progress.

-Now, to help support Bing’s growth, as planned, Acamar is launching its latest EIS round, exclusively through Wealth Club.
-It aims to raise £2,465,000 by issuing 493,000 EIS-compliant B Investor Premium NV shares at £5 per share.
+Now, to help support Bing’s growth, as planned, Acamar is launching its latest EIS round.
+It aims to raise £2,465,000 (of which £1,965,000 through Wealth Club) by issuing 493,000 EIS-compliant B Investor Premium NV shares at £5 per share.
 This represents a pre-money equity valuation of £52.5 million.

 Broadcasting and digital

 - Fourth series (an additional 26 episodes) is being finalised and scheduled to be aired in the autumn

 - Currently broadcast in 117 territories.
 Launch in Italy in February 2018 has proven a huge success.
 Bing is also now being broadcast in Russia on Carousel, one of the country’s strongest children’s channels.
 Additional platform broadcasting deals have been signed in Poland and Italy, and negotiations are taking place to launch in China and Japan.

 - Negotiations continue with a major children’s television partner to secure a media broadcast deal in the US, considered the world’s most lucrative market for children’s IP.

 - Plans have accelerated to develop a new proprietary mobile app, “Bing World”.
 It is expected to launch in the UK this Autumn, internationally thereafter.